treywood10/website/content/authors/trey-wood/_index.md

 highlight_name: true
 ---

-Trey Wood is a Doctor of Political Science specializing in International Relations and Quantitative Methodology.
-He possesses over four years of data science and research experience and is passionate about continuously learning new quantitative skills for inferential statistics and machine learning.
+Trey Wood, a Doctor of Political Science specializing in International Relations and Quantitative Methodology, brings more than four years of expertise in data science and research.
+He is motivated by the continuous learning and application of advanced quantitative skills, particularly in inferential statistics and machine learning.
+Trey approaches data with enthusiasm, eagerly exploring insights and crafting data-driven solutions to complex problems.
 {style="text-align: justify;"}